kaveenkumar/Speech_Recognition_and_Emotion_Detection_in_English_and_German/README.md

 Enjoy! :')

 **Note**: if you notice the GUI crashing, please remember to follow this procedure:
 Everytime you want to change between 'mic' and 'file upload', always remember to follow this sequence - 'click on language' -> 'click on mic / file' -> 'click on start speaking / transcribe wav'.
-If you want to change from file_upload to mic (or mic to file), always click on language first and then mic and then start speaking.
+If you want to change from file_upload to mic (or mic to file), always click on language first, then mic and then start speaking.

 ## References